Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-The City has entered into a Cooperative Services Agreement with USDA Wildlife Services to conduct the removal.
-USDA Wildlife Services biologists highly trained in the use of firearms (guns) will be removing up to 50 deer* this winter from a variety of City parks during intermittent weekday evening/night closures.
-The firearms being used have noise suppression, but residents near parks may still hear shots.
+In the winter of 2021 and 2022, the City entered into a Cooperative Services Agreement with USDA Wildlife Services over to conduct professional deer removal operations in East Lansing's parks.
+USDA Wildlife Services biologists highly trained in the use of firearms removed a total of 144 deer over the two winters from a variety of City parks during intermittent weekday evening/night closures.
+Parks were closed during the operations and the firearms used had noise suppression, but residents near parks were advised that they may still hear shots.

 Yes.
 Meridian Township, East Lansing’s neighboring community, runs a managed hunt to reduce their deer population.
 Other communities, such as Ann Arbor, Tecumseh, Mt.
 Pleasant, Jackson, Big Rapids and Freemont, have taken the approach of professional removal via firearms, similar to East Lansing.